pranabekka/pranabekka.github.io/README.md

 This is important to make them overflow properly, otherwise tables mess up the size of the page and other elements.

-## Update Date

-Remember to update the "updated" date in the frontmatter, when you update a post.

 ## Footnotes heading